vfarcic/devops24/manuscript/06-jenkins-setup.md

 ...
 ```

 The `apply_config.sh` script will be executed during Jenkins initialization.
-We added `mkdir` and `cp` commands that will copy `docker-build` config into `/var/jenkins_home/nodes/docker-build/config.xml`.
+The process is already defined in the official Jenkins Chart.
+I just had to extend it by adding `mkdir` and `cp` commands that will copy `docker-build` config into `/var/jenkins_home/nodes/docker-build/config.xml`.
 That should take care of the `docker-build` agent that uses the Vagrant VM we created earlier.
-If you choose to skip in favor of AWS EC2 or Google cloud options, the agent will be created nevertheless but it will be disconnected.
+If you choose to skip static VM in favor of AWS EC2 or Google cloud options, the agent will be created nevertheless, but it will be disconnected.

 Further down, we can see a similar logic for the `gauth` directory that will be populated with the file provided as the Kubernetes secret with the name defined as the `jenkins.Master.GAuthFile` value.

 Finally, it is worth mentioning the parts inside `{{- if .Values.Master.CredentialsXmlSecret }}` and `{{- if .Values.Master.SecretsFilesSecret }}` blocks.
 Those already existed in the original `config.yaml` file used as the base for `config.tpl`.
 They are responsible for copying the credentials and the secrets into the appropriate directories inside Jenkins home.

-I must admit that all those steps we had to add to (almost) fully automate Jenkins setup are anything but intuitive.
+I must admit that all those steps are not easy to figure out.
 They require knowledge about internal Jenkins workings and are anything but intuitive.
-I should probably submit a few other pull requests to the Jenkins Helm project to simplify the setup.
-Nevertheless, the current configuration should provide everything we need, even though it might not easy to understand how we got here.
+I should probably submit a few pull requests to the Jenkins Helm project to simplify the setup.
+Nevertheless, the current configuration should provide everything we need, even though it might not be easy to understand how we got here.

 Now that we got a bit clearer understanding of the changes we did to the `config.tpl` file and the reasons behind creating a new Chart with `stable/jenkins` as the requirement, we can move forward and update the dependencies in the Chart located in the `helm/jenkins` directory.